Elegant-Queueing/employee-version/README.md

  ## Report a Bug
-  - Contact zhang008228@gmail.com with the following information: Issue, How to reproduce the bug, Relevancy of the bug (1 - 5).
+  - Contact zhang008228@gmail.com with the following information: Issue, Picture of the bug, How to reproduce the bug, Relevancy of the bug (1 - 5).
   - Or raise a well documented [GitHub issue](https://github.com/Elegant-Queueing/employee-version/issues) with details on how to reproduce the bug, along with the relevant tag.

   # Developer Guide